monhacks/emerald-battle-revolution/README.md

 Please see below for the Emerald Battle Revolution project changelog.
 For changes related to the PokeEmerald Expanded project, please see the [PokeEmerald Changelog](./CHANGELOG.md).

 ### Ver.
+3.1.1

+Merged upstream changes

+### Ver.
+3.1.0

+Speech updated, makefile updated, tera type added to samples, config changes, other changes

+### Ver.
+3.0.2

+Implemented quick start, removed truck start

+### Ver.
 3.0.1

 Changed Birch's speech to an Emerald Battle Revolution intro, changed the demo Pokemon to Incineroar

 ### Ver.
 3.0.0